auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 5. The final HKDF-like output phase has been reworked and generalized a bit, and makes fewer assumptions about its parameters.

+[^comparable-to-hashes]:
+    Or anything comparable to a password hash, such as a server-side PAKE credential.

 [^pbkdf2-tagged-hmac]:
     Except for the addition of a counter that is incremented every round, the